Marie loves making unique recipes at home and giving tips on how to make them.

-All jokes aside, here is the beautiful dressing recipe!
-Enjoy and let me know what you think!
+Here is the recipe for this beautiful thousand island dressing—you won't be disappointed.
+Enjoy it and let me know what you think!

 - Add all ingredients and combine in bowl until well blended.